 Ketchikan, AK 99901

-Starting pay is $23.08/hr or greater depending on experience.
-The benefit package includes health, dental, life, long term disability insurance and 403b retirement.
+Starting pay is $19.85/hr. or greater depending on experience.
+The benefit package includes health, dental, life and long-term disability insurance, and a competitive retirement plan.
 SSRAA is an equal opportunity employer.
-Applicants may either send or email a cover letter and resume to the addresses provided below.
-This posting will close on September 15th 2017.
+Applicants may email a cover letter and resume to the addresses provided below.